guppy57/SideChat/tasks/prd-sidechat-llm-sidebar.md

 4. **User Satisfaction**: 4.5+ star rating on Mac App Store
 5. **Performance**: Less than 50MB memory usage when idle
 6. **Reliability**: Less than 0.1% crash rate
-7. **Search Performance**: Return search results within 200ms for databases with 10,000+ messages
+7. **Search Performance**: Return search results within 200ms for databases with 10,000+ messages using LIKE queries on chat titles and last messages

 ## Open Questions